 Promoting choice for optimal animal health

-Ovary-sparing spay may be a way to have one’s cake and eat it too: a way to spay female dogs (thus addressing population concerns), without the increased cancer risk and health impacts from hormone loss (particularly in large and giant breeds) that are only recently beginning to be understood.
+Ovary-sparing spay may be a way to have one’s cake and eat it too: a way to spay female dogs (thus addressing population concerns), without the negative health impacts from hormone loss.
 Ovary-sparing spay is approved by the AVMA.
 Find veterinarians in your area offering ovary-sparing spay as an option.
 Contact us if you are a vet and would like your name listed.
 Also, visit the Facebook Ovary Sparing Spay and Vasectomy Group for a list of veterinarians who offer alternatives to traditional spay and neuter and to share your experiences.

 In 2007 a respected veterinarian published a review of the pros and cons of spaying and neutering at different ages (Determining the optimal age for gonadectomy of dogs and cats, Margaret Root Kustritz.)
 This generated a lot of discussion, and thought leaders are beginning to accept that spay and neuter have both positive and negative health consequences which vary by age, gender, and breed.

-In particular, mounting evidence indicates that in at least large dogs, the health benefits of keeping the ovaries may outweigh the health risks (the risks being mammary tumors and pyometra, which is infection of the uterus).
-For example, one study of exceptionally long-lived Rottweilers linked length of ovarian exposure in their first 8 years to total longevity (Exploring mechanisms of sex differences in longevity: lifetime ovary exposure and exceptional longevity in dogs, Waters DJ et al 2009).
+In particular, mounting evidence indicates that the health benefits of keeping the ovaries may outweigh the health risks (the risks being mammary tumors and pyometra, which is infection of the uterus).
+For example, one study of exceptionally long-lived Rottweilers linked length of ovarian exposure in their first 8 years to total longevity (Waters DJ et al 2009).
 This study has some serious design flaws that make it hard to rely on.
 However, it fits with data in humans; for example, in the Nurses’ Study, women who kept their ovaries when having hysterectomy lived longer than women who had both the uterus and ovaries taken out (Parker WH et al 2009).
-A more recent publication from U.C.
+A publication from U.C.
 Davis (de la Riva, Hart et al, 2013) looked at two joint disorders and three cancers– hip dysplasia, cranial cruciate ligament tear, lymphosarcoma, hemangiosarcoma and mast cell tumor– and showed that, for all five diseases analyzed, the disease rates were significantly higher in both males and females that were neutered either early or late compared with intact (non-neutered) dogs.

 A significant contributor to the negative health impacts of removing the gonads in dogs is that the natural feedback mechanisms become unregulated.
 Normally, the hypothalamus and pituitary gland stimulate the production of lutienizing hormone (LH), which then stimulates the production of steroid hormones from the gonads.
 Without the ovaries, there is no feedback signal to reduce production and LH continues to be produced.
-A recent article by Zwida and Kutzler 2016 reported on the implications of high LH levels in dogs without gonads, including obesity, urinary incontinence, urinary calculi, diabetes mellitus, hypothyroidism, hip dysplasia, cranial cruciate ligament rupture, aggressive and fearful behavior, cognitive dysfunction syndrome, prostate adenocarcinoma and transitional cell adenocarcinoma.
+A study by Zwida and Kutzler 2016 reported on the implications of high LH levels in dogs without gonads, including obesity, urinary incontinence, urinary calculi, diabetes mellitus, hypothyroidism, hip dysplasia, cranial cruciate ligament rupture, aggressive and fearful behavior, cognitive dysfunction syndrome, prostate adenocarcinoma and transitional cell adenocarcinoma.
+A review article on the health problems associated with spay and neuter – and the connection with LH – was recently published by Kutzler in 2020.

 As a result, a set of highly-motivated and informed potential adopters is beginning to question or resist the mandatory spays required to adopt from a shelter.
 In particular, those thinking of adopting breeds known to have greater risk of certain problems after spay may be in this category (for example, Boxers nearly always get incontinence, and Rottweilers and giant breeds are prone to bone cancers).
 But this is a highly distressing development to shelters, which fear going backwards on the progress on euthanasia rates and overpopulation that has been made thanks to widespread spay/neuter.

 Parsemus Foundation is proposing that we all think more creatively about individualizing spay.
-In these situations, veterinarians should be prepared to remove the uterus and leave the ovaries, sometimes called “partial spay.”
-This removes the nuisance of bleeding during heats, along with the risk of infection of the uterus (pyometra), as long as ALL of the uterus is removed.
+In appropriate situations, veterinarians should be prepared to conduct a hysterectomy, or removal of the uterus and cervix while leaving the ovaries, sometimes called “partial spay.”
+The procedure is not new: Belfield published on the need for the technique in 1972.
+OSS removes the nuisance of bleeding during heats, along with the risk of infection of the uterus (pyometra), as long as ALL of the uterus is removed.
 In traditional spay, there is no need to remove every bit of the uterus, since it will no longer be under stimulation by the ovaries.
 But in partial spay, the veterinarian must make a large enough incision to pull the uterus up to the surface, see what he/she is doing, and be able to tie off and cut precisely at the cervix rather than just anywhere on the uterus; otherwise it is still possible to have an infection develop in the remaining uterine stump, “stump pyometra.”

 Parsemus Foundation has funded a demonstration of ovary-sparing spay by Dr. Michelle Kutzler, a professor of veterinary medicine at Oregon State University and an acknowledged expert and speaker on dog and cat contraceptive advances and reproduction.(Check out this interview with Dr. Kutzler by Dr. Karen Becker of Healthy Pets).
 In the video below, she demonstrates ovary-sparing spay in a giant breed, a 6-year-old Mastiff who was finished breeding but whose owner was concerned about increased risk of bone cancer and cruciate ligament rupture from traditional ovariohysterectomy spay.
 Please note that this video shows a real surgical procedure and may be too graphic for some viewers.